see7e/cs50x/week7/README.md

     LIMIT 10;
     ```

     Notice that this query nests together two queries.
 An inner query is used by an outer query.
+Furthermore the `id` and `show_id` are technically the same value.

 -   We can refine further by executing

     ```sql
-    SELECT title
-    FROM shows
-    WHERE id IN (
+    SELECT title FROM shows WHERE id IN (
         SELECT show_id
         FROM genres
         WHERE genre = 'Comedy'